 Here's 10 questions your point-of-purchase specialist will be interested in:

-Your brand, activity and product.
+1. Your brand, activity and product.
+What makes the brand distinctive and noticeable?
 What story you stand for, what you do, what you don't – simple and clear.

-Marketing goals and desirable benefits.
+4. Marketing goals and desirable benefits.
+You are far more likely to succeed if you have the right goal.
 Should the material secure sales, market share, purchase behaviour or visibility, convey promotions, build brand recognition, or carry out the brand's promise?
 What's the main message shoppers should perceive and understand?
 Are other media considered?

-Deadlines and expected deliverables for next steps (artist impressions, technical plans, prototype, series).
+10. Deadlines and expected deliverables for next steps (impressions, technical realisation, prototype, series).
 Critical dates to be considered (meetings, presentations, conferences, fairs, other media, …)

-Ideally, your considerations engage all different areas of your business, such as product and trade marketing, sales, supply chain and procurement.
-Thanks to your observations, your point-of-purchase specialist will guide you through every step of your challenge, extending your imagination, combining all constraints, determine viability and make modifications for successful, quality, in-time and in-budget roll-out.
+Ideally, your considerations engage all different areas of your business, such as product and trade marketing, sales, logistics and procurement.
+Thanks to your insights, your point-of-purchase specialist will guide you through every step of your challenge, extending your imagination, combining all constraints, determine viability and make modifications for successful, quality, in-time and in-budget roll-out.